Bachelor's Degree in Integrative Human Health

 Faculty and Staff

 Durocher focuses on teaching, research and service in biological sciences, health sciences and integrative human health.
+He is also the director of the multidisciplinary Integrative Physiology and Health Sciences Center.

 Hassan Naji focuses on teaching biological and integrative human health courses.
 Naji believes in getting back to the community through volunteer work to area schools and career centers.